BioSchemas/ProfileGenerator/README.md

 ### Schema.org examples

-You can also look auto-generated example for a particular schemaorg property:
+You can show auto-generated examples for a particular schema.org property:

 ```shell